sirhcel/koyager/README.md

+# Koyager

+This is a German KOY [keyboard layout](https://configure.zsa.io/voyager/layouts/NYAlw/latest/0) for the ZSA Voyager with customizations beyond the current capabilities:

+* Caps Word support for German (especically the underscore)
+* Activating Caps Word as a key combo
+* Slower default animation speed

 # Building your layout from source

 Congratulations on taking the next step, and making use of your keyboard's open-source nature!
 There's so much power to unlock — this is going to be fun. :)